DevNugget/Cambridge-Pseudo-Code-Transpiler/README.md

 // This prints: My integer is 58 || We use double commas to convert any non string value into a string, this is because it was difficult for me to type check these when writing the transpiler.
-This is not to be taken over to an exam, we are foregoing accuracy to make it runnable.
+This is not to be taken over to an exam, we are slightly foregoing accuracy to make it runnable.
 OUTPUT "My integer is " ,, MyInt

 INPUT Text